8666/arduino-mqtt-geiger-counter/README.md

 http://radmon.org/radmon.php?function=submit&user=USERNAME&password=PASSWORD&unit=CPM&value=MEASURED

 Comparing the data with other people is almost impossible.
 Different tubes produce different measurments but after a month you will have a good picture about the average background radiation.

+**Testing**

+WARNING: Radioactive materials are dangerous goods.
+Proper handling is needed.
+Do not attempt to do anything before doing a research.

+You can test the tube by putting some radiactive metrial next to the kit.
+Most common source is an old fire/smoke detector that contains ionization chamber.
+It produces a tiny ammount of gamma radiation.
+You will notice increased number of flashes on the LED.